Krimewatch – Self-Titled

 The long-awaited KRIMEWATCH LP is finally here

-The singer Rhylli knows how to deliver shouty vocals, while spitting lyrics in both her native Japanese and English, in a way that sounds interesting and eventually sticks into your head.
-Emma’s active bass lines build up a relentless punk-rock rhythm, while the breakdowns and guitar riffs will not be the same without the influence of heyday NYHC classics such as Krakdown (also an influence on Krimewatch’s name), Leeway, Warzone, or Agnostic Front.
-The cover artwork is also a stand out—the omnipresent Krimewatch dark silhouette (a subversion of the Neighborhood Watch symbol) overseeing over a graffiti-like drawn representation of upstate New York.
-The Japanese lyrics and influences are also in no way contradicting to the overall theme but rather add to the whole picture of NYC as a multicultural melting pot that spawned generations of angry youth of all creed and color, for which to this day subcultures and music scenes continue to be their strongest means of expression.
-At the same time, the great community vibe is threatened by personal conflicts and striking social issues like poverty, sexism, racism, police violence, or a gentrification of the hood.
-So here comes the shady Krimewatch figure on patrol, more like a street justice hero to protect your friends and neighbors from the violent gangs of macho assholes, cops, and businessmen.
-Grab your copy from Lockin’ Out Records!
+The Japanese lyrics and influences, far from contradicting the overall theme, add to the overall picture of NYC as a multicultural melting pot that has produced generations of angry youth of all creeds and colors, for whom subcultures and music scenes remain their strongest means of expression to this day.
+At the same time, the great community vibe is threatened by personal conflicts and glaring social issues like poverty, sexism, racism, police violence, and gentrification.
+So here comes the shady Krimewatch figure on patrol, more like a street justice hero, to protect your friends and neighbors from the violent gangs of macho assholes, cops and businessmen.
+Get your copy from Lockin’ Out Records!